rrobbes/EngineeringOfMobileSystemsV2/AdvancedWordle.md

 The sharing format is actually a text string, using Unicode Characters to display colored squares.
 For instance, this "yellow square" character (https://emojipedia.org/large-yellow-square/).

-The goal of this task is thus to share your game, using the [Expo share API](https://docs.expo.dev/versions/latest/sdk/sharing/), to a variety of services of your choice (e.g. social media).
+The goal of this task is thus to share your game, using the [React Native Share API](https://reactnative.dev/docs/share), to a variety of services of your choice (e.g. social media).
 If you implemented Dordle, then the sharing should also work with it.

+**Note:** A previous version of the assignment recommended the [Expo share API](https://docs.expo.dev/versions/latest/sdk/sharing/).
+However the React Native Share API is simpler to use, so it is recommended instead.
+In case you have already implemented this with the Expo share API, you don't need to redo it; both APIs are usable.

 ## Challenges (2 pts)